The Bottom-Up Default

 Stress tests and systemic risk analysis

-BuDA is available to Fund economists and analysts as a stand-alone Matlab
+BuDA is available to Fund economists and analysts as a stand-alone Matlab toolbox.

-installed in your machine, including the Parallel Processing toolbox.
+To run it, you need to have Matlab installed in your machine, including the Parallel Processing toolbox.

 The program should run using Matlab releases 2015 to 2017b.